Kai Wagner

-Kai Harley Wagner (born 15 February 1997) is a German professional footballer who plays as a left-back for the Philadelphia Union of Major League Soccer.
+Kai Harley Wagner (born 15 February 1997) is a German professional footballer who plays as a left-back for Major League Soccer club Philadelphia Union.

 Career

 SSV Ulm

 Ahead of the 2015–16 season, Wagner signed his first professional contract at 18 years old with SSV Ulm competing in the Oberliga Baden-Württemberg, the fifth tier of German football.
 Wagner made 32 appearances and scored one goal, helping earn SSV Ulm the championship title and promotion to the fourth tier Regionalliga.

 Schalke 04

 In summer of 2016, Wagner secured a transfer to Schalke 04 II competing in the Regionalliga West, the fourth tier of German football.